Everything you need to know about Marketo Engage forms

 UTMs (Urchin Tracking Modules) are often added to URLs to track the source of a lead.
 By making use of custom fields in Marketo and adding hidden fields to your forms, you can capture UTM parameters to feed attribution data into Marketo (and even your CRM) to track the success of each marketing channel.

-Marketo form visibility rules are a great way to personalise the form completion experience, based on the information the lead has already entered on the form.
+Marketo form visibility rules are a great way to personalise the form completion experience.
+Marketo does this based on the information the lead has already entered on the form.

 For example, if your lead has selected the United States as their country, you could then add a field for State.